Gpzim98/django-heroku/README.md

 * git commit -m 'Configuring the app'
 * git push heroku master --force (you don't need "--force")

-## Creating the data base (if you are using your own data base you don't need it, if was migrated there)
+## Creating the data base (if you are using your own database you don't need it, if was migrated there)
 * heroku run python3 manage.py migrate

 ## Creating the Django admin user